 This year I added several pieces from the Oh Joy! for Target collection, including her gold table runner, paper fans, and falalalala banner.
 I'd already added a white tree with gold accents so they were the perfect addition.

 I also like to add in fresh florals.
 This year my amazing friends at Flower + Furbish created large and small arrrangments in milk glass with beautiful holiday florals featuring magnolia leaves, red roses, and berries.
 I love to see the flowers mixed among my old and new holiday decorations.

 Every year we have the most wonderful time sharing our home with our most favorite people.
 We laugh and remember funny stories from the year past.
 The children run among us as my friends exclaim that they want the recipe for this cake or that appetizer.
 My home is filled with the beautiful faces of those I love the most and that is always the best Christmas gift of the year.

 Plus, my friends brings the BEST hostess presents!
 Seriously, how many people show up with brussel sprout branches!?!

-Thanks to Target, a store we shop at (all the time!) and adore, for sponsoring this post and supporthing the work of Salt & Nectar.
-The Toms for Target Collection is currently in stores and can be enjoyed by all.
+Thanks to Target, a store we shop at (all the time!) and adore, for sponsoring this post and supporting the work of Salt & Nectar.
 Of course, all opinions are 100% are own.
-Wishing everyone a Happy Thanksgiving and beyond.
+Wishing everyone a Happy Holiday Season.